rygel/fragments/README.md

 ## Other Features

 - Supports obfuscation of email addresses via [flexmark-java](https://github.com/vsch/flexmark-java) (in the Markdown files) as well as directly via the default context.
+- Has a dynamic context, which is used to dynamically inject information during each call to a route.

 ## Use Cases
 I have often the case that I want to display collections of data with Pippo, e.g. a list of articles, a list of events, etc.